Rock and Water decreases bullying and depressive feelings, and increases self-esteem, self-regulation and social acceptance

 The Rock and Water program is an evidence based program.
 Evaluations and research have been published in a book called Bringing it All Together: 22 cases of Rock and Water in different educational settings.
 Important research in the Netherlands through studies at the University of Utrecht, and through the Trimbos Institute, concluded powerfully that Rock and Water showed efficacy in reducing bullying, depressive feelings and disengagement, and also reduced acts of violence in schools.
 These studies are published in our website for those interested in further details.
 Each year new research emerges. .
 Findings are always very similar.
 Rock and Water will reduce bullying in your class room, will increase self confidence and self control and enhance better social- and communication skills.
 As a result of this, academic achievement will increase.

 The Gadaku Institute

-Brian Hayes, Director of Lighthouse Education, has developed a strong reputation as a program presenter.
+Brian Hayes, Director of Rock and Water Australia, has developed a strong reputation as a program presenter.
 Check the testimonial page to see what teachers, community nurses, chaplains and mental health workers have to say about the program, and the qualities of Brian as a teacher and mentor to educational professionals.

 Freerk Ykema is the founder and author of the world renowned Rock and Water Program.
 A Physical Education and Remedial Teacher at Schagen in the north of The Netherlands, Freerk had a keen understanding of and connection with young people who struggled to find their purpose in life, expressing their frustration in anger, withdrawal or inappropriate behaviour.
 Inspired by his own experience in schools and his understanding of the physical nature of young people, Freerk developed a unique program using a psycho-physical approach to learning.
 This evolved into the Rock and Water program.